|Location:||Montgomery County Circuit Court

 - A Child is arrested and released, and his/her parent received a notice of Delinquency Petition filed in the Juvenile Court

-If a child is arrested and detained, a Detention Hearing is held no later than the next business day that the court is in session.
-All Detention Hearing are scheduled at 1:30 p.m.
-At the Detention Hearing, the Judge determines whether the child shall continue to be detained or released pending the next Court date and advises of their rights to an attorney and possible claim(s) for restitution.
+If a child is arrested and detained, a Detention Hearing is held no later than the next business day that the Court is in session.
+All Detention Hearings are scheduled at 1:30 pm.
+At the Detention Hearing, the Judge determines whether the child will continue to be detained or released pending the next Court date and advises of their rights to an attorney and possible claim(s) for restitution.

-A Preliminary Inquiry is held when the State’s Attorney’s Office has filed a Delinquency Petition with the court but the child remains in his/her home.
-At this court proceeding, the Judge serves the parents, guardian or custodian with a copy of the Petition and informs the child of his/her right to an attorney and claim(s) for restitution if applicable.
+A Preliminary Inquiry is held when the State’s Attorney’s Office has filed a Delinquency Petition with the Court, but the child remains in his/her home.
+At this court proceeding, the Judge serves the parents, guardian, or custodian with a copy of the Petition and informs the child of his/her right to an attorney and claim(s) for restitution if applicable.
 The new dates will be confirmed by the Judge and the parties involved in the matter.
 Preliminary Inquiries are always held on Tuesdays at 8:00 am.

-Delinquent Pre-Trial Hearings are always held on Wednesdays.
-At this court proceeding, the parties may enter into a plea agreement and proceed to a Disposition Hearing, schedule a plea date (also known as Adjudication no witness) and/or confirm the Adjudicatory Hearing date and expected length of trial.
+Delinquent Pre-Trial Hearings are always held on Wednesdays at 8:30 am.
+At this court proceeding, the parties may enter into a plea agreement and proceed to a Disposition Hearing, schedule a plea date (also known as Adjudication no witness), and/or confirm the Adjudicatory Hearing date and expected length of trial.
 A petition can be placed on the stet docket at the Attorneys’ discretion.

 If the allegations in the Delinquency Petition are proven beyond a reasonable doubt, the Judge must proceed to a separate Disposition Hearing.
 At the Disposition Hearing, the Judge determines if the child has committed a delinquent act and is in current need of services (guidance, treatment, or rehabilitation).
-Services are most often provided by the Department of Juvenile Services.
+The Department of Juvenile Services most often provides services .
 The Judge may place the child on probation or order the child to be placed out of the home.
 If the Respondent is detained, a disposition hearing must be held within 14 days unless good cause is found.
 If the respondent is not detained, disposition must be held within 30 days unless good cause found.

 A Judge may hold a Review/Release Hearing at the request of a party or the Department of Juvenile Services.
 Review/Release Hearings are held when a child has completed a program or placement either successfully or unsuccessfully.